janithamalith/janithamalith/_pages/about.md

 #limit: 3 # leave blank to include all the blog posts
 ---

-I'm an aspiring mathematician with a passion for mathematical logic and its applications in mathematics and computer science.
-I'm actively seeking PhD opportunities in mathematical logic and computer science.
+I'm an aspiring mathematician with a strong passion for mathematical logic and its applications in both mathematics and computer science.
+Currently, I'm actively seeking PhD opportunities in these fields.
 I hold a Master's degree from the University of Hawai'i, where my advisor was <a href="https://math.hawaii.edu/~ross/">Professor David Ross</a>.
 My research focused on Model Theory and its applications, particularly Nonstandard Analysis and Probability logics.
 My master's project was titled <em>"A Monadic Logic for Capacity Quantifiers</em>."
 Prior to exploring probability logics, I worked on Skolem's problem of exponential functions.